 The new park plan was soundly rejected by local people after it was publicly revealed in national promotions by the Natural Resources Council of Maine (NRCM) and NPCA and supported by Maine Audubon.
 (NRCM and Maine Audubon had also been part of the National Landmark secret planning.)

 Implementing the plan would have required — not revealed in the promotions — mass condemnations to remove people, as had been done for new parks across the country previously.
 (The promotion was before the NPS lobby learned to call its proposals “for the economy” instead of saying what they are doing.)

 The Trust tried to derail the early local protests against the two National Parks for Washington County in 1988: It attempted to cajole the American Land Rights Association into not coming to Maine to help the property owners, claiming that the Trust was “doing good things” — The Trust did not want grass roots action against the new National Park pland, and especially did not want the open campaign for new National Parks to draw attention to the secret plans already under way.
 The National Park Service doesn't want local people to know what it is doing either.

-In the late spring of 1988, after the NPCA/NPS new Park promotions for Maine were launched, the MCHT collaboration with the National Park Service and the Maine State Planning Office to secretly designate the coastal National Landmark was discovered and then exposed, but only gradually identified for what it was.
+In the late spring of 1988, after the NPCA/NPS new Park promotions for Maine were launched, the Trust collaboration with the National Park Service and the Maine State Planning Office to secretly designate the coastal National Landmark was discovered and then exposed, but only gradually identified for what it was.
 The parallel Landmark being “studied” by The Nature Conversancy in the same NPS/State Planning Office collaboration was subsequently uncovered.
 It took four years for property owners to stop the designations that were being used as a secret new park feeder program.
-MCHT and TNC, when exposed, publicly insisted the Landmark designations were “voluntary” and intended as an “honor”.
+The Trust and TNC, when exposed, publicly insisted the Landmark designations were “voluntary” and intended as an “honor”.